Easy Crispy Waffles

 8Cook waffles until golden and crisp, adding enough batter to the waffle iron to fill the entire lower grid.
 If the waffles look too dark, turn the heat down slightly.

-9Serve the waffles immediately or keep them warm and crispy on a rack in a 200°F oven until ready to serve.
+9Serve the waffles immediately or keep them warm and crispy on a rack in a 200°F (93°C) oven until ready to serve.
 Stacking them outside the oven will cause them to steam and become floppy.

 Adam and Joanne's Tips

 • Buttermilk substitute: Use whole milk or to mimic buttermilk, stir 1 cup of whole milk with 2 tablespoons lemon juice or distilled white vinegar.
+Set aside for 5 minutes to thicken, and then use in the recipe above.

-• Melted butter makes these waffles a little heavier but is delicious.
+• Melted butter: Makes these waffles a little heavier but is delicious.
 Use 1/3 cup melted butter.

 • Recipe updated May 2022 to improve results when making thicker waffles.
 For the original recipe, use 3/4 cup of flour.

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
-We assumed four waffles.
+• The nutrition facts provided below are estimates.

 Nutrition Per Serving Serving Size 1 waffle / Calories 255 / Total Fat 21.4g / Saturated Fat 16.3g / Cholesterol 53.2mg / Sodium 161.5mg / Carbohydrate 13.5g / Dietary Fiber 0.1g / Total Sugars 6.2g / Protein 3.6g